simjega/nupic.tools/README.md

 This server expects Travis webhook calls on build success/failure at http://localhost:8081/travis.
 It authenticates Travis requests using the 'authentication' header as defined in [Travis docs](http://about.travis-ci.org/docs/user/notifications/#Authorization).

 Upon receiving build end notice, will call Github API to merge `dev-master` into `master` as long as the Travis notification is from `dev-master`.
-(This part is under construction.)

 ## Make sure it stays running!